TABLE OF CONTENTS

 Yet now we have Ecological Handprints — affordable, locally-driven and market-based solutions that lift humanity out of poverty while also lowering our ecological footprint.
 Brilliant!
 Ecological Handprints are a low-impact hand up from poverty and squalor that enhances the dignity and self-image of the beneficiaries.
 The psychological underpinning of this way of doing things is superb.

 Like wheels on a suitcase, this approach offers successful remedies to a problem that has plagued us all for decades — the profound need for greater human and ecological well-being.
 By highlighting a wonderful array of integrated solutions that are rolling out all over the developing world, this book helps us understand why this perspective is so critical, what inspirational efforts are already underway, how it is they actually succeed, and what lessons they offer us all.

-TODAY we are living on a globalized, interconnected, and environmentally compromised planet where one-third of us, primarily in the developing world, still live in poverty.
+TODAY we are living on a globalized, interconnected, and environmentally compromised planet.
+In spite of recent economic advances, the World Bank estimates almost half of the world's population still struggles to meet basic needs, primarily in rural areas of the developing world.
 Unfortunately, many pathways to prosperity for the poor are both expensive and highly polluting.
 So how can more people affordably improve their standard of living without significant negative impacts on an already damaged biosphere?